Ugyen Wangchuck: Spirituality

 King Ugyen Wangchuck had close relationship with many Buddhist spiritual masters such as Lama Serkong Dorji Chang (1856–1918), Tertön Zilnon Namkha Dorji, and the 15th Karmapa Khachyab Dorji (1871–1922).
 In 1894, aged 33, he undertook the construction of Kurjey temple, one of the landmarks of Vajrayana Buddhism in the world.
 The middle lhakhang in Kurjey, with its towering Guru statue, was built in 1894 by King Ugyen Wangchuck.
 His Majesty was a great benefactor to the dratshangs (monastic bodies) throughout the country.
 As part of his vision for scholarship and education of young Bhutanese, he sent two groups of Bhutanese to study up to geshey level in Tibet.
 Twice, in 1915 and 1917, he sent batches of young monks to Zhenphen Choki Nangwa (1871–1927) in Dokham.
 They later returned to Bhutan and became influential geshes (doctorate level) and lamas, serving as radiant sources of Buddhist teachings.
 One of the iconic pilgrimage centres of Buddhism is the Swayambhunath Temple in Kathmandu, a monastic enclave held by Bhutan.
 It was renovated mostly with King Ugyen Wangchuck's personal funds.
 Kagyu Lama Togden Shacha Shri (1853–1919), with whom King Ugyen Wangchuck corresponded a great deal, supervised the renovation on behalf of King Ugyen Wangchuck.

 Western schools

 King Ugyen's commitment was not only confined to spreading monastic education.
 Following his visits to Kolkata and Delhi, he began to establish schools.
 The first were established in Lame Goenpa and Wangducholing, with 14 Bhutanese boys from both eastern and western Bhutan.
 Later, the number increased to 46.
 By then, students were being sent to missionary schools in Kalimpong.
 Those members of the first batch of students became important officials in the 1930s and 1940s.
 King Ugyen took the initiative to sow the seeds of western education, as well as strengthen the roots of dharma in Bhutan.

 Death

-In 1926, aged 64, King Ugyen died at Thinley Rabten Palace in Phodrang.
+On 21 August 1926, aged 64, King Ugyen died at Thinley Rabten Palace in Wangdue Phodrang in the lap of his eldest son.
+Before his demise he sent large donations to the Central Monastic Body in Punakha and asked his remains to be cremated at the Kurjey Lhakhang in Bumthang.